oney/NibBinding/README.md

 I love to use Interface Builder to build UI, and I really hate to build UI programmatically.
 However, sometime I still have to write some codes.

-For example, an image are added after users tap the button.
+For example, an image is added after users tap the button.

 ```swift
 var photo = UIImageView(image: UIImage(named: "san-francisco-golden.jpg"))